DavidAJohnston/TheValueofAppCoins/README.md

 For those that identify with a more light hearted and charity oriented view of currency, alternative systems that make tipping behavior and crowdfunding of fun initiatives have emerged to serve those users.

 ###6) Preference for certain Economic philosophy thru AppCoin
 Choosing a certain coin could also reflect preference over a specific economic theory.
-Traditionally, you have something like USD controlled by Federal Reserve, which adopts various economic philosophy over time (e.g. Keyenes) based on  preference of congress/commitee members.
-Then, you have Bitcoin, which adopts a fixed deflationary policy; so are most altcoins.
-In fact, many BitCoin fans talk promotes bitcoin because of its deflationary nature.
+Traditionally, you have something like USD controlled by Federal Reserve, which adopts various economic philosophy over time (e.g. Keynes) based on decision of commitee members.
+Then, you have Bitcoin which adopts a fixed deflationary policy; so are most altcoins.
+In fact, many BitCoin fans  promotes bitcoin heavily because of its deflationary nature.

-In future, it's likely that many more AppCoins could adopt different economic theories, in the form of algorithm - e.g. a BernankeCoin could adopt an expansionary philosphy where new coin mining rate dynamically adjusted to CPI data, or even allow manual intervention to print more coin upon voting by stake of coin.
+In future, it's likely that many more AppCoins could adopt different economic theories, in the form of algorithm - e.g. a BernankeCoin could adopt an expansionary strategy where new coin mining rate dynamically adjusted to CPI data, or even allow manual intervention to mint more coin upon voting by stake of coin.
 As such, some people may prefer to hold BernankeCoin over BitCoin, at least for that specific app, because they subscribe to its economics philosophy and believe it encourages more economic behavior and beneficial to the app ecosystem.

 ###7) New mechanisms of price discovery and adjustment
 One important use of creating a new currency is discovering and adjusting price for a product/service previously of unknown value.
 However, one might ask, how is that different from denominating in USD or BTC, then let service provider(s) compete and adjust price based on market reaction?